home-assistant/home-assistant.io/source/_integrations/synology_dsm.markdown

 Before you can store your Home Assistant backup files on Synology, you need to prepare a few things on Synology first.
 Then you can add Synology as a network storage on Home Assistant.

-### Preparing Synology DSM for use as a backup location
+### To prepare Synology DSM for use as a backup location

 Before you can store your Home Assistant backup files on Synology, you need to create a shared folder and grant Home Assistant access to that folder.